ewnd9/opensubtitles-universal-api/README.md

   });
 ```

-:warning: 'OSTestUserAgent' is intended for test usage.
-Use the [instruction](https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst) to get your own.
+:warning: 'OSTestUserAgent' is intended only for the test usage.
+Use the [instruction](https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst) to get your own token.

 Webpack example is available in [`/examples/browser-webpack`](./examples/browser-webpack)